chriseidhof/pomotv/README.md

-See the rendered site: http://www.uiko.de
+See the rendered site: http://www.uiko.de (temporary name, I had this domain name sitting around).

 To run this: